 High resolution change detection

-WDFW can detect small-scale changes in vegetation such as a decrease in the canopy cover of woody vegetation and an increase in semi-pervious or pervious surfaces.
-This data can be used as a monitoring tool for VSP counties for which analyses are completed.
-In 2013, WDFW completed high resolution change detection maps for 14 Washington watersheds.
+WDFW can detect small-scale changes in vegetation, such as a decrease in the canopy cover of woody vegetation and an increase in semi-pervious or pervious surfaces.
+These data can be used as monitoring tools for VSP counties for which analyses are completed.
+In 2013, WDFW completed HRCD maps for 14 Washington watersheds.

 - To detect change, high resolution change detection must be overlaid with a critical area layer from the appropriate year.

-- Data in non-Puget Sound watersheds are not as robust as that collected in the Puget Sound area.
+- Data in non-Puget Sound watersheds are not as robust as those collected in the Puget Sound area.
 WDFW may be completing more analysis in these or new watersheds in the future.